 During my last few months of pregnancy, I had consulted my OB about birth control since I was told my pregnancy triggered my TTP.
 I asked about a hysterectomy but being only 21, my OB refused as she did not want to throw me into early menopause.
 I then asked to have my "tubes tied", which she agreed to do - she told me that had I been pregnant in high school and this happened, I most likely would not have survived, but in time, with the more that is learned about the disease, maybe it would not be so life threatening for me to have another child.

 I was in remission until August of 2012.
 I was in London, KY for work when I woke up tasting blood in my mouth and feeling very sluggish – I got in my car to begin the 2 hour drive back home when I became disoriented.
-I was taken to the local hospital, where the ER doctor yelled at me and told me to "stop it" that I was having a panic attack - even though I wear a medic alert bracelet After the lab work came back that yes, my platelets were at 9,000 - they arranged to fly me to University of Kentucky Hospital as they were the closest hospital equipped to treat me.
-While being prepped to go, someone had read that I need "fresh frozen plasma" - so they proceeded to hook an IV into me and put it in there!!!!!!!
+I was taken to the local hospital, where the ER doctor yelled at me and told me to "stop it" that I was having a panic attack - even though I wear a medic alert bracelet.
+After the lab work came back showing my platelets were at 9,000 - they arranged to fly me to University of Kentucky Hospital as they were the closest hospital equipped to treat me.
+While being prepped to go, someone had read that I needed "fresh frozen plasma" - so they proceeded to hook an IV into me and put it in there!!!!!!!
 It was unbelievably painful and by the time we reached UK Hospital, I looked like I was 9 months pregnant again and felt like I was going to burst at the seams!!
 When UK drew my blood my platelets were at 4,000 and dropping.

-They tried to put a port catheter in my neck where the previous ones had been but after much stabbing, decided that area would have to wait until the radiology department 'opened' the next day.
+They tried to put a port catheter in my neck where the previous ones had been, but after much stabbing, decided that area would have to wait until the radiology department 'opened' the next day.
 I needed treatment immediately however, so they opted for the next option - my femoral artery - in my leg!
 OUCH.
 I never thought I would actually MISS seeing University of Cincinnati Hospital, but after those two, I was begging to go there!!

 I finished my pheresis at UK and about a week and a half later I was finally able to go home.
-I have now been in remission for about 4 months, and my hematologist says that if I relapse again, it’s more Retuximab, since that kept me in remission for 5 years.
+I have now been in remission for about 4 months, and my hematologist says that if I relapse again, it’s more Rituximab, since that kept me in remission for 5 years.

 Some days I feel like a hypochondriac.
 Occasionally, I'll taste blood in my mouth or days will go by that I am just constantly tired or I find new bruises, and I have an internal struggle - do I go to the doctor, or is it all in my head.
 What if it happens while I am driving again?
 I was extremely lucky before.
 What if my daughter is in the car with me?
 Barring regular doctor visits, I try to remain aware of my body as best I can without overreacting.
 I wish we had a tool like diabetics testing meters, because I believe a little part of all our stress as survivors is the relapse paranoia.
 It happens so fast and signs are usually so subtle that by the time it happens, we are already an emergency case.

-I am not sure what the future holds for my daughter, or myself and as I have already learned (3 times) life is precious and tomorrow is never promised.
+I am not sure what the future holds for my daughter, or myself, and as I have already learned (3 times) life is precious and tomorrow is never promised.
 I still stress about things I probably shouldn't, but if I let it take over my life - then I won't have one!!